casfervi/udemy_exercises/README.md

 This repository was made to store exercises and activities proposed by courses from Udemy

-> The activities present here can be replaced with new ones by myself.
+> The activities present here can be replaced for new ones by myself.

 <br/><br/>